Samuel Dubois

 PhD Candidate

-Prior to joining the MIT community, Samuel worked in award-winning architectural firms in the Netherlands, Switzerland, and Canada.
-He is the recipient of several awards and scholarships, including the MIT Presidential Fellowship, the Joseph-Armand-Bombardier Scholarship, the Prix d'excellence de la Fondation Habitat 67, and the Excellence Award in Steel Design of the Canadian Institute of Steel Construction.
-Samuel's work has been supported by the Social Sciences and Humanities Research Council of Canada, the Canadian Centre for Architecture, MIT's Science and Technology Initiatives (MISTI), and MIT's Department of Architecture.
+Samuel is the recipient of several awards and scholarships, including the MIT Presidential Fellowship, the Joseph-Armand-Bombardier Scholarship, the Prix d'excellence de la Fondation Habitat 67, and the Excellence Award in Steel Design of the Canadian Institute of Steel Construction.
+His academic work has benefited from the generous support of the Social Sciences and Humanities Research Council of Canada (for both his master's and doctoral studies), the Canadian Centre for Architecture, MIT's Department of Architecture, and MIT's Science and Technology Initiatives (MISTI).